Smile-SA/elasticsuite/README.md

 ### ⚠️ Magento versions compatibility :

-Due to the introduction of Multi Source Inventory (MSI) in Magento 2.3.x, we cannot ensure compatibility between ElasticSuite <2.7 and Magento 2.3.x versions.
+Due to the introduction of Elasticsearch 7 support and the recurrent changes they made on GraphQL implementation in Magento 2.3.5, we cannot ensure compatibility between ElasticSuite <2.9 and Magento >=2.3.5 versions.

-If your project is based on **Magento 2.2.x**, you can continue working with Elasticsuite using the latest **2.6.x release**.

-If your project is based on **Magento 2.3.x**, you can start working with ElasticSuite today using the latest **2.8.x release**.
+If your project is based on **Magento >= 2.3.5**, you can start working with ElasticSuite today using the latest **2.9.x release**.

 **Which version should I use ?**